Contents On This Page

 There are a whole lot of bad tasting polishes on the internet guaranteed to help you nail this habit for good.
 This anti nail bite polish has dual actions.
 First, they act as reminders, telling you that you are about to do something terrible, and if the urge surpasses this, the bitter taste will then help you to stop when it gets to your mouth.

 So getting these polishes that taste bad when they come in close contact with our mouth can as well reduce the urge to chew nails.
 Here is an article I wrote on 7 Best products to stop nail-biting.
 It’s a must-read if you’ve been looking for an effective anti nail bite polish to buy.

 PS: The above are just some of the essential tips to coup the habits.
 Under severe chronic nail-biting, approaches such as competitive action, a finger-at-a-time method, and a think-healthy method are also some practical ways to stop.

 What is a competitive action?
 Competitive action is a move geared towards putting a stop to an action.

 How do competitive actions help one to stop nail biting?

-It does help one to stop biting or chewing the skin surrounding the nails because it employs a kind of behavioral pattern that subjects the biter( a person that bite his or her nails) to some sort of competitive action whenever there’s an urge to bite nails.
+It does help one to stop biting or chewing the skin surrounding the nails because it employs a kind of behavioural pattern that subjects the biter( a person that bite his or her nails) to some sort of competitive action whenever there’s an urge to bite nails.

-In this method, one can adopt behavioral patterns that restrict the hand from getting anywhere close to the face or a model that does not permit the hand from entering the mouth when the urge to feed on those nails come knocking.
+In this method, one can adopt behavioural patterns that restrict the hand from getting anywhere close to the face or a model that does not permit the hand from entering the mouth when the urge to feed on those nails come knocking.